contentful/boilerplate-php/README.md

 ### Windows

-On Windows, copy the `index.php` and `composer.json` to the web server root you usually use and run `composer install`.
+On Windows, copy the *index.php* and *composer.json* to the web server root you usually use and run `composer install`.
 Now go to your webbrowser and open the `index.php` file.

 ## Next steps

-Now you're all set to start working with Contentful.
-Take a look at our [guide](https://www.contentful.com/developers/docs/php/tutorials/getting-started-with-contentful-and-php/) to get going with the PHP SDK.
+Read our [guide](https://www.contentful.com/developers/docs/php/tutorials/getting-started-with-contentful-and-php/) to get started with the PHP SDK.